St. Anthony's School, Teluk Intan: The last Lasallian Brothers

 Bro.
 Alban was succeeded by the Rev Bro.
 Damian Oliver, FSC, as the Director.
 The Sixth Form Centre was established during Bro.
 Damian's stewardship and the school emerged as one of Malaysia's more outstanding schools particularly in the sciences and in English language studies.
 The school hall was also built during this period.
 The hall was named Dewan Damian (Damian Hall) in his honour during the 60th anniversary of the school in 1992.
 Bro.
 Damian served until 1 July 1974 when he left to take Directorship of St. George's Institution in Taiping.

 It was also in this period that further reforms in the Malaysian education system hastened the end of the Lasallian Brothers direct administration of the school.
 The Aziz Commission of 1971 provided for special benefits to teachers in mission schools provided they became civil servants.
 A majority of mission school teachers opted for this effectively ending the autonomy of mission schools in hiring their own teachers.
 This was preceded by the closure of the two church run Teachers' Colleges after they were deaccredited by the Ministry of Education resulting in the lack of suitable candidates for direct hiring by mission schools.

 Bro.
 Damian was replaced by the Rev. Bro.
 Kevin Byrne, FSC, who served until 1976 who was in turn replaced by the Rev. Bro.
 Oliver Rogers, FSC.
 Bro.
 Oliver, who served until the following year, was to be the last Lasallian Brother to serve as Director of the school.

 Current developments

 Mr. Toh Soon Guan became the first lay Principal of the school and helped shepherd the school through the transition from the English medium to the Malay medium.
 St. Anthony's School remains a highly regarded institution in Teluk Intan.

-Co-Curricular Activities

-Student participation in co-curricular activities are encouraged with points for participation being allocated for the total tariff calculated by the Bahagian Pengurusan Kemasukan Pelajaran (Education Admissions Management Division) for admissions into public universities.

-The Anthonian Band is an institution in Teluk Intan and is constantly in demand for public functions.
-Other uniformed organisations like the Scouts, the St. John Ambulance of Malaysia, the Malaysian Red Crescent Society and the Boys' Brigade are well represented in the school.